CosmoLike/cocoa/README.md

 The script [start_cocoa](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/start_cocoa) ensures that `PYTHONPATH`, `LD_LIBRARY_PATH`, and `PATH` will point preferably to the local Cocoa installation.
 It also initializes the `$(.local)` private python environment.
 The script [stop_cocoa](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/stop_cocoa), on the other hand, guarantees that the bash environment is clean after the work on Cocoa is completed. (*Users can, therefore, have installed multiple Cocoa instances without one installation affecting the others*).
 For example, while one instantiation of Cocoa is running some chains, users can tweak Cosmolike in another one.
 Of course, we don't want the killing of a terminal session in interactive HPC mode to be the only way to ensure consistency of `PYTHONPATH`, `LD_LIBRARY_PATH`, and `PATH` flags.

+(**Warning**) Users that opt for the Conda installation will have a terminal that looks like this:

+    $(Cocoa)(.local)

+This is a feature, not a bug!
+Conda Cocoa environment can be the same for all Cocoa instances.
+Therefore, users can, within the same Conda Cocoa environment, use [start_cocoa](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/start_cocoa) and [stop_cocoa](https://github.com/CosmoLike/cocoa/blob/master/Cocoa/stop_cocoa) to load/unload (.local) environment many times in different Cocoa's instances.

 # Download/compiling/running specific cocoa projects

 The `projects` folder was designed to include all the projects that are being developed by our group.
 Individual projects must be hosted on independent folders named `cocoa_XXX` where XXX is the project name.